-To access the Filter tab, first click the Advanced tab.
-The Filter tab, shown in Figure 6-12, allows you to control which computers may or may not communicate with the Access Point-depending on their MAC addresses.
+To access the Filters tab, first click the Advanced tab.
+The Filters tab, shown in Figure 6-12, allows you to control which computers may or may not communicate with the Access Point-depending on their MAC addresses.

-To enable filtering of computers by their MAC Addresses, click the Enable radio button.
-To disable this feature, click the default Disable radio button.
+To enable filtering of computers by their MAC Addresses, select Enable from the drop-down menu.
+To disable this feature, select the default Disable.

 Next, determine if the Access Point will Prevent or Permit access to the PCs you will specify.
 If you want to block specific PCs from communicating with with the Access Point, click the radio button next to Prevent PCs listed below from accessing the wireless network.
-If you want to allow specific PCs from communicating with with the Access Point, click the radio button next to Permit PCs listed below from accessing the wireless network.
+If you want to allow specific PCs from communicating with the Access Point, click the radio button next to Permit PCs listed below to access the wireless network.

 Above the MAC Address fields, there is a pull-down menu.
-This pull-down menu is for selecting the number of computers on your wireless network.
-For computers one through ten on your wireless network, 1~20 is selected by default.
+This drop-down menu is for selecting the number of computers on your wireless network.
+For computers one through twenty on your wireless network, 1~20 is selected by default.
 If you have more than twenty computers on your wireless network, use this pull-down menu to select 21~40.

 Then, type the MAC Address(es) you wish to filter in the MAC Address fields.
 Do not use colons when entering the digits.
 Use a xxxxxxxxxxx format with the x's representing the actual characters of the MAC address.
-If you want to clear the MAC addresses you entered, click the Clear button .
+If you want to clear the MAC addresses you entered, click the Clear button.